Intensive Spanish Language Available Sessions

 - $95 Online Application Fee

-Courses meet Monday-Friday.
+Classes in the 4-week session meet for 3 hours per day, Monday-Friday.
 Active learning components required by your courses may be scheduled for Fridays.

-Prior to departure, you will select your preferred courses.
-You'll take a language placement exam after you arrive in Granada.
-You will be enrolled into courses based on their availability.
-It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
-To ensure that you receive credit for the language level you place into, have your home school pre-approve courses at several levels before you leave for Spain.
-Please consult with your academic advisor at your home university on credit pre-approval guidelines.
+You’ll take a language placement exam before you leave for Alicante.
+You’ll automatically be registered for your language courses.
+To ensure that you receive credit for the language level you place into, have your home university pre-approve courses at several levels before you leave for Spain.
+Please consult with your academic advisor at your home university on credit pre-approval guidelines

 The following courses have been confirmed for this term.
 Please note, the host institution reserves the right to cancel or change courses without prior notification.